Evaluation

 What Is FinBen Domain-Specific Benchmark?

 FinBen is a public domain-specific benchmark for evaluating large language models on finance tasks.
 It bundles datasets across information extraction, textual analysis, question answering, text generation, risk management, forecasting, and decision-making in both English and Chinese.
-Released in 2024 by the FinNLP / PIXIU community, it gives finance-focused teams a unified yardstick when general benchmarks like MMLU, MT-Bench, or GSM8K fail to distinguish whether a model can actually read a 10-K, classify credit risk, or summarize an earnings call.
-In production stacks it is used as a model-selection filter, not the final word on quality.
+Released in 2024 by the FinNLP / PIXIU community and extended through 2025-2026, it gives finance-focused teams a unified yardstick when saturated general benchmarks fail to distinguish whether a model can actually read a 10-K, classify credit risk, or summarize an earnings call.

-For 2026 agent stacks that pull SEC filings, internal databases, and live market data through tool calls, the finance-task floor matters more than overall fluency.
+For 2026 agent stacks that pull SEC filings, internal databases, and live market data through tool calls. increasingly via MCP. the finance-task floor matters more than overall fluency.
 A FinBen result tells you whether the reasoning core handles the domain at all; trajectory-level evals over your real prompts, retrievers, and guardrails tell you whether the agent works for your users.

 FutureAGI does not host the FinBen leaderboard; we sit one layer below it, where teams run private FinBen-shaped evals against their own data.
 The workflow uses three FAGI surfaces: a versioned Dataset, the Dataset.add_evaluation() interface, and fi.evals evaluators wired to OpenTelemetry traces.